 Upon successful completion of the program, graduates will:

-- Demonstrate expertise using multiple research tools, methods, designs, and analytic approaches for addressing issues around developmental change in context.
+Demonstrate expertise using multiple research tools, methods, designs, and analytic approaches to advance science on development in context.

 Policies